Join operation and ${\mathcal A}$-finite map-germs: General form of -finite monomial maps of corank

 \section{General form of $\A$-finite monomial maps of corank $q$}

 Our purpose in this section is to give a general form for any map-germ $f:(\Cp^n,0) \to (\Cp^p,0)$ with $p\geq 2n$, satisfying the properties that $f$ is monomial and $\A$-finitely determined.
-Moreover we obtain a classification of some classes of parameterized map-germs.
+Moreover we obtain normal forms of some classes of map-germs.

-In the next lemma we point out that the class of parameterized curves appears naturally in the characterization of $\A$-finite monomial maps in $\O(n,p)$ for $p\geq 2n$.
+In the next lemma we prove that the class of parameterized curves appears naturally in the characterization of $\A$-finite monomial maps in $\O(n,p)$ for $p\geq 2n$.